Larry Riley (actor): Illness and death

 In May 1989, Riley entered rehab for drug and alcohol abuse.
 The following year, he discovered he was HIV positive.
 According to his wife Nina, Riley "was not gay.
 He was not bisexual.
 He did not use needles at all.
 He speculated it was from a woman.
 Because he was quite the womanizer."
 Fearful that news of his diagnosis would ruin his career, Riley did not disclose his illness to anyone except his wife and continued working on Knots Landing until his death.
 To explain his dramatic weight loss, Riley claimed that he was suffering from kidney failure due to high blood pressure.
 Riley's true illness was revealed by his wife and doctor after his death.

-On June 6, 1992, Riley died of AIDS-related kidney failure in Burbank, California, only fourteen days short of his 40th birthday.
+On June 6, 1992, Riley died of AIDS-related kidney failure in Burbank, California, only two weeks short of his 40th birthday.
 He was survived by his second wife Nina and a son, Larry, Jr.